felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 ### Create a Support Alias for HubRise

 We recommend registering a HubRise user account with an email alias such as <support@your-solution.com>.
-Your customers will just need to grant this user access to their HubRise accounts for your support team to access their HubRise logs for debugging purposes.

-You can then provide access to your HubRise account to as many individual users as you want (such as <alice@your-solution.com> or <bob@your-solution.com>).
+If your customers need your help with the integration in the future, they will just need to grant this user access to their HubRise account.
+Your support team will then be able to access their logs and debug the problem.

 ### Scope and Permission